curry-packages/failfree/README.md

 Current restrictions:
 ---------------------

-- The nonfail specification should be a Boolean formula, i.e., not a function with pattern matching or local definitions.
+- The non-fail condition should be a Boolean formula, i.e., not a function with pattern matching or local definitions.
   Furthermore, it should be a first-order equation, i.e., in eta-expanded form.